Gradle Plugin Setup¶

 java -jar grammar-kit.jar <output-dir> <grammars-and-dirs>

-For projects that need method mixins or accurate generic signatures, consider a hybrid approach: generate from the IDE during development and commit the generated files to version control.
+For projects that need mixin or psiImplUtilClass, use a hybrid workflow: generate from the IDE during development and commit the generated files.
 CI then compiles the committed sources without running the generator.
 See Gradle vs IDE Generation for guidance on choosing an approach.